MP3 to WAV Converter

 Feature MP3 WAV

-Compression Lossy Uncompressed (PCM)
+Compression Lossy (discards data) Uncompressed (PCM)

-Metadata Excellent (ID3 tags) Poor / Inconsistent
+Metadata Excellent (ID3 tag support) Poor (Inconsistent support)

 Which format should you choose?